TheBwof/fbtelephish/README.md

-The use of the PSI is COMPLETE RESPONSIBILITY of the END-USER.
+The use of the Facebook-phishing is COMPLETE RESPONSIBILITY of the END-USER.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.
 Please read [LICENSE](LICENSE).